-There is a serious gap in our nation’s health insurance safety net; millions of people with low income who cannot afford Obamacare and don’t qualify for Medicaid.
+There is a serious gap in our nation’s health insurance safety net; millions of people with low income cannot afford an Affordable Care Act (ACA) health insurance plan and don’t qualify for Medicaid.

-The good news is that there are answers and solutions for you outside of Obamacare.
-In this post, we’ll explain who qualifies for Medicaid, why so many people need to seek other coverage and the types of coverage that are available.
+The good news is that there are answers and solutions for you outside of ACA.
+In this post, we’ll explain who qualifies for Medicaid, why so many people need to seek other coverage, and the types of coverage that are available.

 Short-term medical insurance is a solution that many people are using to fill this gap.
 They may use it for a few months or for an extended period of time.
-It allows them to take comfort while getting lower-cost health insurance coverage for themselves and their families.
+It allows them to take comfort while getting more economical health insurance coverage for themselves and their families.

-Temporary health insurance for individuals who don’t qualify for Medicaid but can’t afford Obamacare is also a good solution because most of these insurance plans allow you to use any medical providers, rather than being limited to those in a specific network.
+Temporary health insurance for individuals who don’t qualify for Medicaid but can’t afford ACA plans (also known as Obamacare) is also a good solution because most of these insurance plans allow you to use any medical providers rather than being limited to those in a specific network.
 Some networks can offer fewer choices of doctors and hospitals.

 Pivot Health: Short-Term Health Insurance to Fill the Gap